InfinityZ25/HenixCurrency/README.md

 # HenixCurrency
-Currency with a built-in API to allow developers to use a currency system across all their network
+Currency with a built-in API to allow developers to use a currency system across all their network.
+This Currency System caches all the data and only writes to the database when needed.

 # Config file
 The config file does not contain a lot but there is some to be explained.
 The "StorageType" string can be set to either of the following three: